 Want more information?
 Click here to see all of our Washington cannabis news updates and more.

 Massachusetts and Maine were the first east coast states to legalize, both via successful voter initiatives during the 2016 general election.
-In Massachusetts, the legalization language took effect almost immediately — less than a month after the successful vote, on December 16, 2016.
+In Massachusetts, the language of legalized weed took effect almost immediately — less than a month after the successful vote, on December 16, 2016.

 Dispensaries opened for adult-use purposes about two years later, on November 20, 2018, putting pressure on other New England states to consider enacting their own adult-use regulations and keep some of that cannabis tax revenue in-state.